 - Member of the American Association of Community Colleges and the Hispanic Association of Colleges and Universities

 Enrollment statistics and student profiles will be updated each academic year.
-The statistics below were last updated fall semester 2017.
+The statistics below were last updated spring semester 2018.

 - Full-Time Students - 29%